 Yet, it is also anti-inflammatory, anti-bacterial, and a potent antioxidant.
 The chickens love the flavor and will deliver healthier, deeper-colored eggs in return.
 Marigolds are typically added to layer feeds, but nothing beats the effects of the fresh-cut flowers.

-Thyme has the potential to be another natural antibiotic.
-It’s antibacterial, and also boosts respiratory health in your flock.
+Thyme is antibacterial, and also boosts respiratory health in your flock.
 Thyme, along with basil, is the best herb for supporting healthy mucus membranes in your chickens as well.

 Don’t be afraid to throw any extra thyme you have into the nesting boxes and coop since it is a high-quality insect repellant.